-I intend to write a list of few things you can begin to practice in order to be much safer on the road.
-The only thing that is certain is that will improve your quality of riding and behaving in everyday traffic.
-And every other positive thing you expect as bonuses.
+I intend to write a list of few things you can begin practicing in order to be much safer on the road and stop wondering how to be safe on an electric scooter.

 Now, don’t get me wrong.

-Some of us have aggressive nature, some mild one.
-Either way, there are things you should apply.
-When it comes to braking, you have to be sturdy but gentle.
-Don’t just hit the brake and expect to stop immediately.
+Some of us have an aggressive nature, some of us have a mild one.
+Either way, there are things you should do.
+When it comes to braking, you have to be sturdy, but gentle.

 That won’t happen.
-Even in your car…Instead, what will happen is crash or just not stopping on time.
+Even in your car.
+Instead, what will happen is a crash or simply not stopping on time.

 If you apply every piece of advice, you will experience a huge difference.
 Try it out.

 Thirdly, a defensive ride is a golden one.

 In my opinion, being able to predict and feel someone’s mistake can be described as a superpower.
-On places where you can’t see everything (around some house corner), slow down and expect someone to appear.
+In places where you can’t see everything (around a house or a corner), slow down and expect someone to appear.